-My omelet was $11, and on the train, there were no credit cards.
+My omelet was $11, and there were no credit cards on the train.
 In your carry-on bags, bring lots of packable snacks and meals that you can eat right there in your seat to save money.

 Tuna, fish, and crackers were a staple of my diet on this trip, though Lunchables, sandwiches, chips, sodas, and other items can all be brought on board.
-You’ll save plenty of money, and you won’t have to worry about carrying a lot of cash with you – a double win!
+You’ll save plenty of money and won’t have to worry about carrying a lot of cash with you – a double win!

 12) Dress comfortably

 Wearing comfortable clothing is also key for long-distance train travel.
-You will be sitting for long periods of time, so it is important to be wearing clothes that won’t make you uncomfortable.
+You will be sitting for long periods, so it is important to be wearing clothes that won’t make you uncomfortable.

 Additionally, if you are traveling overnight, you may want to bring a change of clothes in case you get cold during the night.

 The temperature on a train can vary a lot, so it’s also best to dress in layers.
-This will allow you to adjust your clothing as needed depending on the weather conditions and how warm or cold the train is.
+This will allow you to adjust your clothing depending on the weather conditions and the train’s warmth or cold.

 13) Take the seat next to the outlet if you can

-If you’re bringing your laptop, tablet, or smartphone with you, then there’s a good chance you’ll need to charge it while you’re on the train.
+If you’re bringing your laptop, tablet, or smartphone, then there’s a good chance you’ll need to charge it while you’re on the train.

 When you book your coach ticket, you’ll be told that there are outlets in the dining car, the observation car, and the lounge that will allow you to charge your electronics.